 FAQs about UGC on TikTok

 Use your imagination and create some videos for your campaign.
 Make sure they are fun and quality videos.
-You can include cool transitions, do a few dance moves, anything you want.
+You can include cool transitions, make a few dance moves, or do anything you want.
 If your campaign looks catchy, content creators will gladly jump on it.

 User-generated content provides social proof for brands and creates an opportunity for brands to be recognized.
 If you create a TikTok UGC campaign with thousands of users creating content about your brand, people will want to have the product everyone is talking about.